Geometry and entanglement in the scattering matrix: Geometry of the -matrix

 Here the action of the isometry group on the variables $\phi$ and $\theta$ will be given explicitly.
 As $SO(4)\sim SU(2)\otimes SU(2)$, the generators of $SO(4)$ may be given by the generators of the two $SU(2)$'s, say $X_i$ and $Y_j$ with $i,j=1,2,3$.
 The two $SO(2)$ isometries of the flat torus are then generated by $X_3$ ($\equiv SO(2)_-$) and $Y_1$ ($\equiv SO(2)_+$), where $X_3$ is a simultaneous rotation in the $x-y$ and $z-w$ plane by the same amount, while $Y_1$ is a simultaneous rotation in the $x-w$ and $y-z$ plane by opposite amounts.
 The action of $X_3$ and $Y_1$ on the angles $\phi$ and $\theta$ are given in Table~\ref{tab:cont}.

-Note that these are these are simply the translational symmetries that one would expect on a flat manifold.
+Note that these are simply the translational symmetries that one would expect on a flat manifold.
 The action of the six $\mathbb{Z}_2$ symmetries on the angles $\phi$ and $\theta$ are given in Table~\ref{tab:disc}.

 It is clear that the UV/IR conformal symmetries of the LO in the ERE and in the conformal range model are in correspondence with discrete flat-torus isometries.
 This will be important in what follows.